LukeG294/Brainly_Extension/permissions.md

 **Admin:**

-admin_approve_all = Similar to mass-deletion, approve all answers from old profile. admin_unapprove_all = Same as above but for unapprove. admin_content_deleter = Shows on the panel, used to mass-delete questions. extension_permission_mgmt = Manage ext. users & their permissions **from the old profile**.
+admin_approve_all = Similar to mass-deletion, approve all answers from old profile. \n admin_unapprove_all = Same as above but for unapprove. admin_content_deleter = Shows on the panel, used to mass-delete questions. extension_permission_mgmt = Manage ext. users & their permissions **from the old profile**.